NegativeIndex/Count_GD/README.rst

 Description
 ===========
+A simple Python code to count the finished GD-Calc simulaitons.

 GD-Calc is a Matlab based electromagnetic simulation package implemented RCWA algorithm.
 The folder tree of a project is shown below.